mobijoker/Cyber/_posts/Arthur/Articles/en/2017-04-23-making-smart-sticky-elements-using-jquery-plugin .md

 > The compressed version of the `sticky-kit.js` script is named `sticky-kit.min.js`.

-Now we need to find the file of our theme that is responsible for the HEAD section of your website.
+Now we need to find the file of our theme that is responsible for the HEAD section of our website.
 Depending on your website platform (WordPress, Joomla, Jekyll, and etc) this file may have the name such as `head.php`, `index.html`, `default.html`, or another name.
 Then we place the following code before the closing `</head>` tag in this file:

 ```html
 <script src="/sticky-kit.min.js"></script>